autonomical1/ObsidianBackup/Chapter 16 Notes.md

 ### Transverse and Longitudinal Waves
 - **transverse**: wave in which the particles in the medium move perpendicularly to the direction in which the waves travels.
+- **longitudinal**: particles in the medium move parallel to the direction in which the wave travels.
+	- sound waves are the most common form of longitudinal waves.